costelter/cloudmon-quickstart/docs/QuickStartGuide.md

 After a few minutes you should see the first graphs in your Grafana Dashboard.
 Login with admin and the password you just in your config.yaml.

 You should find a dashboard Identity Service Statistics in a Folder CloudMon when you browse your available dashboards.
 When everything is fine you should see your first graph with the title _API calls duration_.
 The second graph titled _Highest API calls duration_ should be showing a "No data".
-The second graph will show only data when the call duration exeeds 1000 ms.
+The second graph will show only data when the call duration exceeds 1000 ms.

 The lower section _Scenario results_ will list a timestamp, the name of the playbook (scenario1_token.yaml), a job id, the result code and the URL to the log written to your swift bucket.
 The log contains the output of the playbook execution.